Overview of Mississippi Taxes

 No matter which state you work in, you need to pay FICA taxes.
 FICA taxes are made up of Social Security and Medicare taxes.
 Your employer withholds 6.2% of your wages for Social Security and 1.45% for Medicare from your paycheck.
 Your employer also matches those amounts so the total contributions are doubled.
 If you are self-employed, you have to pay the total 12.4% to Social Security and 2.9% to Medicare yourself (though you can then deduct half of those self-employment taxes).
 Any wages you earn in excess of $200,000, are subject to a 0.9% Medicare surtax, which employers do not match.

 Money is also withheld from your paycheck for federal income tax.
 Instead of paying your taxes in one lump sum in April, you pay installments throughout the year.
 How much your employer withholds will depend on your earnings and what you put on your W-4 form.
-The W-4 form that you give your employer indicates your marital status, the number of allowances you’re claiming and any additional tax withholding you want your employer to take from your paychecks.
+The W-4 form that you give your employer indicates things like your marital status and any additional tax withholding you want your employer to take from your paychecks.

 Take note that withholding calculations changed for the 2018 tax year because of the tax plan that President Trump signed into law in December 2017.
-If you haven’t already checked, look over your W-4 just to ensure the information is still accurate.
+If you haven’t made it a habit to check your W-4, look over your form just to ensure the information is still accurate.
 If your W-4 is correct, you don’t need to do anything.

 Other money deducted from your paycheck depends on whether you opt to take advantage of benefits offered by your employer.
 If you have health or life insurance plans through your company, money to pay those premiums will come out of your paycheck.
 These payments are usually pre-tax, which means they are deducted before taxes are removed.
 This lowers the amount of money you actually have to pay taxes on.
 Some other pre-tax accounts that you may opt into include retirement accounts, like a 401(k) or 403(b) and medical expense accounts, such as a health savings account (HSA) or flexible spending account (FSA).